FIameCaster/prism-code-editor/react-package/README.md

 - `update(): void`: Forces the editor to update.
 Can be useful after modifying a grammar for example.
 - `getSelection(): InputSelection`: Gets the `selectionStart`, `selectionEnd` and `selectionDirection` for the `textarea`.
-- `setSelection(start: number, end?: number, direction?: "backward" | "forward" | "none"): void`: Sets the selection for the `textarea` and synchronously updates the `selection` signal.
 - `on<T extends keyof EditorEventMap>(name: T, listener: EditorEventMap[T]): () => void`: Adds a listener for editor events and returns a cleanup function.
 Intended to be used by extensions inside a `useLayoutEffect` or `useEffect` hook.

 ### Extensions property